Lilypads/IIR_application/README.md

 ```
 *Reference resource: https://pypi.org/project/pynput/*

-## How to run the Controller
+## How to run the game controller
-1. Change Directory to a clone of this project.
+1. Change Directory to a clone of this project in your local file system.
 ```
 cd IIR_application
 ```